 What part of NWTA’s mission resonates with you?
 What are your plans to help move this forward?

-Building and advocating for new trail closer to home is what I am most interested in.
+Building and advocating for a new trail closer to home is what I am most interested in.
 I love a good backcountry ride but I really want to have fun local trails that I can ride after work without driving an hour to get to.

 When did you first start mountain biking/what was your first bike?